AimiliaKollia/RAG-search_engine-web_mining-StreamlitUI/README.md

 Web mining, information retrieval (BM25+, TF-IDF, embeddings, semantic search with reranking) and RAG pipeline with Streamlit UI using Wikipedia data.

 ## Team
-- Aimilia Kollia
+- AimiliaKollia
-- Nancy Labropoulou
+- NancyLabropoulou
-- Kyriaki Skiada
+- KyriakiSkiada

 - ## Overview
 This project implements a full **Search Engine and Web Mining pipeline** that combines classical information retrieval techniques with modern semantic search and **Retrieval-Augmented Generation (RAG)**.